-It's Okay If You're Not Raising "Successful" Kids
+It's Okay If You're Not Raising 'Successful' Kids

 There are a stunning amount of articles out there aimed at parents in regards to raising kids who achieve success.
 What happened to well-mannered, considerate, or playful children?
 To me, a child that has any of these characteristics is already on the right path as a human being.

 If a child is 3, 4, or even 7 years old, how do we define what success is for them?
-How am I supposed to be fine-tuning my child for the ultimate “success” in life when they still don't even get dressed on their own some days?
+How am I supposed to fine-tune my child for the ultimate “success” in life when they still don’t even get dressed on their own some days?

 I recently wrote an article about kids who are considered “advanced” and how we as a society have a tendency to obsess about our children’s academic achievements even when they’re only in preschool or kindergarten.
 The same can be said about the standards we sometimes set for parents raising kids.